pietronvll/spectraformer/logbook.md

+#### Jul 14, 2025

+Trying to remove as many garbage from git as I can to decrease the weight on the cluster.

 #### Jul 07, 2025

 Franklin is back!
 Let's integrate baseline + outlier removal used in my statistics investigations.
 In particular: